pypsa-meets-earth/pypsa-earth/doc/data_workflow.rst

 ===================================

 Here we'll look into architecture of the data workflow while practical hand-ons are given in the Tutorial section.
+To properly model any region of the Earth, PyPSA-Earth downloads and fetches different data that are explained in detail in this section.
+Here we'll look into architecture of the data workflow while practical hand-ons are given in the `Tutorial <tutorial>`_ section.

 1. Grid topology data
 ===================================